BSA-US/dual-power-app/CONTRIBUTING.md

 ## Tech stack

-The Dual Power App is a [Next.js](https://nextjs.org) app built on [ZEIT Now](https://zeit.co/home), using [ZEIT Now Serverless Functions](https://zeit.co/docs/v2/serverless-functions/introduction) for the API and [Fauna & GraphQL](https://docs.fauna.com/fauna/current/api/graphql/) for the database.
-It is written in [TypeScript](https://www.typescriptlang.org).
+The Dual Power App is a [Next.js](https://nextjs.org) app built on [Vercel](https://vercel.com) for the API and [Fauna & GraphQL](https://docs.fauna.com/fauna/current/api/graphql/) for the database.
+Our usage of Fauna is experimental and will possibly change as we build out more of the application.
+The app is written in [TypeScript](https://www.typescriptlang.org).

+You can follow along with our [open design process](https://dualpower.app/open-design).
 ### Working on the Next.js client

 - **CSS:** You should write very little CSS yourself.
 Use the pre-baked components in the components directory.
 For page layouts and tweaks, use [Windi](https://windicss.org/).
 If you find yourself styling a component, consider whether that is a reusable treatement that should instead be a prop on the component itself.
 - **Interacting with APIs:** [Isomorphic Unfetch](https://github.com/developit/unfetch/tree/master/packages/isomorphic-unfetch) (it's like axios, but waaay smaller)
-- **Interacting with the database:** [Read `/db/queries/README.md`](https://github.com/BSA-US/dual-power-app/blob/master/db/queries/README.md) for examples
+- **Interacting with the database:** [Read `/db/queries/README.md`](https://github.com/BSA-US/dual-power-app/blob/main/db/queries/README.md) for examples

 ## Getting started